Debt vs. Equity: Choosing the right investment nstrument

-Invesdor offers three financial instruments: debt, equity and convertible bonds.
-We offer these instruments because we want our investors to be able to diversify their portfolios efficiently with us.
+Invesdor offers two financial instruments: debt and equity.
+We offer these instruments, so investors can diversify their portfolios efficiently with us.

 Table of contents

-Each instrument has its place since they are serving various purposes in an investor’s portfolio.
-We always encourage our investors to diversify their investments with different instruments, without forgetting to diversify internationally.
+Each instrument has its place, as they serve different purposes within an investor’s portfolio.
+We encourage our investors to diversify across product types — and across countries.

-Let us walk you through our three investment instruments and help you assess which type suits your investment strategy.
+Let us walk you through our two investment instruments and help you assess which one fits your investment strategy.

 Fixed-interest investments

-At Invesdor, we specialize in bonds that deliver competitive returns — offering annual interest rates of up to 12%.
+At Invesdor, we specialize in bonds that deliver competitive yields – offering annual interest rates of up to 12%.

 Key features of fixed-interest investments

-- Predictable returns: Bonds provide regular interest payments throughout the term, helping you plan your cash flow.
+- Predictable returns: Bonds provide regular interest payments, helping you plan your cash flow.

-- Defined term and repayment: At the end of the investment term, your initial capital is repaid in full, along with any remaining interest.
+- Defined term and repayment: Your initial capital is repaid in full at the end of the term, along with any outstanding interest.

 Equity investments